philzook58/philzook58.github.io/_posts/2024-09-26-tao_algebra.md

 # What's Next

 It seems there is already code to enumerate possible axioms made of a multiplication operation.
 Should do that.

+Access to the solvers is not new.
+Isabelle <https://isabelle.in.tum.de/> and Why3 <https://www.why3.org/>   also both have these solvers accessible if you prefer.

+The TPTP organization <https://www.tptp.org/> , largely orchestrated by Geoff Sutcliffe, has many resources, but especially System on TPTP <https://tptp.org/cgi-bin/SystemOnTPTP> , which lets you submit problem files online without installing these solvers.